peterjbunyan/arduino-serial/README.md

 - Close
 - Acknowledge

-The open and close commands must be sent with address and data lengths of 0.
+The open and close commands are sent with address and data lengths of 0.

-The Acknowledge command must only be used in response packets.
+The Acknowledge command can only be used in response packets.
 The number of data bytes returned is determined by command packet that is being responded to.

-These commands are used by the library itself and can only be sent by using the built in methods `open()`, `close()` and `acknowledge(response_data)'
+These commands are used by the library itself and can only be sent by using the built in methods `open()`, `close()` and `acknowledge(response_data)`

 ### Custom Commands